pingcap/docs/dashboard/dashboard-faq.md

 When multiple PD instances are deployed in a cluster, only one of the PD instances actually runs the TiDB Dashboard service.
 If you access other PD instances than this Dashboard-running one, your browser redirects you to another address.
 If the firewall or reverse proxy is not properly configured for accessing TiDB Dashboard, after the visiting the Dashboard, you might be redirected to an internal address that is protected by the firewall or reverse proxy.

 - See [TiDB Dashboard Multi-PD Instance Deployment](/dashboard/dashboard-ops-deploy.md#) to learn the working principle of TiDB Dashboard with multiple PD instances.
-- See [Use TiDB Dashboard through Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn how to correctly configure reverse proxy.
+- See [Use TiDB Dashboard through a Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn how to correctly configure a reverse proxy.
 - See [Improve TiDB Dashboard Security](/dashboard/dashboard-ops-security.md) to learn how to correctly configure the firewall.

 ### When TiDB Dashboard is deployed with dual network interface cards (NICs), TiDB Dashboard cannot be accessed using another NIC